 Treatment for co-occurring mental health disorders

 It is widely accepted that SUD and co-occurring mental health disorders should be treated at the same time.
 Addressing the addiction without addressing the concurrent mental health disorders, or vice versa, is generally not effective.
-However, concurrent treatment is often difficult to receive.
+However, it is often difficult to get concurrent treatment.
 Mental health and addictions have historically been separated in our health care system and these silos still exist.

 Screening for infectious diseases